Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 Medicare Advantage:

-• Plans may have localized provider networks, and may require members to stay in-network.
+• Plans tend to have localized provider networks, and some plans (HMOs) require members to stay in-network.

 • Plans often require prior authorization, although CMS has finalized new rules to limit this in an effort to minimize situations where care is limited or denied.